 The downside of a cabin boat charter includes being on a boat with strangers.
 On the other hand, it can be a great way to meet people or a long week of putting up with personalities you don’t care about.

-Although arguably a 50-foot catamaran may be called a yacht, authentic yacht charters typically involve luxurious crewed superyachts over 80 feet.
+Although arguably a 50-foot catamaran may be called a yacht, an authentic yacht charter in Cancun typically involves luxurious crewed superyachts over 80 feet.
 These vessels are generally all-inclusive (food, fuel, alcohol, dockage, etc.) and provide a captain, mate, chef and perhaps other crew dedicated to running the vessel and serving your specific needs.

 Superyachts generally stay in one region for a season and then move to new cruising grounds.